nikitavoloboev/data/web/browsers/stylish.md

 # [Stylish](https://userstyles.org)
 I prefer to use darker interfaces on most websites I use so I change the looks of many websites with Stylish.

 Here are themes I love using with it.
+You can also download an export of all these themes from [here](https://www.dropbox.com/s/oblv8xctg4h0vdt/stylish-export.json?dl=1).

 ## [GitHub Dark](https://userstyles.org/styles/37035/github-dark)
 ![](https://i.imgur.com/ValUboK.png)